Skip to Content

 Custody issues are often one of the most contentious parts of divorces in Houston that involve children.
 The sophistication of divorce increases dramatically when a couple has a child together.
 Whether you want to work with your spouse to develop an equitable possession schedule or rely on the court to handle your case, having a Houston family lawyer you can trust is crucial.

-Our experienced child custody lawyers from the Houston family law firm of Diggs & Sadler can help you protect your child's rights and best interests during your custody disputes or visitation concerns.
+Our experienced child custody attorneys from the Houston family law firm of Diggs & Sadler can help you protect your child's rights and best interests during your custody disputes or visitation concerns.

 When looking for a family lawyer in Houston, Diggs & Sadler can provide you with the legal assistance you need.
-With over 125 years combined experience, our legal team is dedicated to make sure you get the help you need through this tough circumstance.
+With over 125 years of combined experience, our legal team is dedicated to making sure you get the help you need through this tough circumstance.

 Continue Reading Read Less